Tuesday, May 12, 2026

 If your data only shows the effect without the cause, the What without the Why, and someone always has to explain the logic behind the spreadsheet, there are knowledge gaps present.
 As leaders, you need a reliable way to move from trend spotting to root cause analysis before these gaps become governance problems.

-Blind spots becomes more of a challenge when parts of the customer journey are outsourced.
+Blind spots become more of a challenge when parts of the customer journey are outsourced.
 In insurance, for example, claims handling often involves authorised providers, loss adjusters, repair networks, brokers, introducers or other third parties.
 The complaint may be the responsibility of the regulated firm, but the delay, poor communication or weak customer experience may have happened somewhere else in the chain.

 The FCA’s review of home and travel claims handling arrangements found that some insurers had limited control over outsourced claims handling and that poor quality MI could affect governance, oversight and customer outcomes.
 The FCA also said firms outsourcing claims activities should monitor ongoing customer outcomes and whether outsourced arrangements are delivering against Consumer Duty obligations.